wilson-dynatrace/otel-example/readme.md

 1. Stop the Opentelemetry suite (if running)
 2. Launch the collector only container via <code>docker-compose -f docker-compose-min.yml up</code>
-3. Visit the web page to trigger a transaction and validate the result in Dynatrace (note Jaeger not longer running); You may restart the tomcat container to resume the connection.
+3. Visit the web page to trigger a transaction and validate the result in Dynatrace (note Jaeger not longer running); You may restart the tomcat container to resume the connection

 <table>
    <tr>